2019 Third Quarter in Review

 JOHN GOODMAN WITH SEEMA VERMA, WHO DIRECTS THE MEDICARE AND MEDICAID PROGRAMS.

-We Have a New Environmental Blog The Liberty, Ecology and Prosperity blog is about appreciating and protecting the environment using the tools of economics.
+The Liberty, Ecology and Prosperity blog is about appreciating and protecting the environment using the tools of economics.
 The blog manager is Jane Shaw Stroup, a former senior fellow of the Property and Environment Research Center (PERC).
 John Baden, father of the New Resource Economics, is the lead-off blogger.
 (See the side bar.)

 JANE SHAW STROUP IS THE BLOG MANAGER.